ericbutler555/eb-grid/README.md

   </tbody>
 </table>

-**Note:** Add a breakpoint prefix to any of the above classes to set padding dynamically at a certain breakpoint.
+**Note: Add any breakpoint prefix** to any of the above classes to set padding dynamically at a certain breakpoint.
 For example, an element with `class="col pad-v tab-pad-all"` would have top and bottom padding on viewports up to 767px, and would add left and right padding to itself on viewports wider than that.

 #### Margins ####